jadecobra/python_tdd_exercises/DICTIONARIES.md

-# Lists
+# Dictionaries

-We will cover `lists/arrays` in python using Test Driven Development
+In this chapter We are going to  cover dictionaries in python using Test Driven Development

 ### Prerequisites